Dishonoured Cheque- What Are Cheque Bounce Charges?

 Cheque Bounce Charges of Top Banks

-Here are the cheque bounce charges for both parties of a few leading banks in India:
+Here is an overview of the cheque bounce penalty that applies to both parties of transactions of a few leading banks in India:

-ICICI Bank₹200 for financial reasons ₹500 for financial reasons ₹50 for financial reasons ₹500 for NACH Returns
+ICICI Bank₹200 for financial reasons₹500 for financial reasons and ₹50 for non-financial reasons except for signature verification₹200 for NACH Returns

-Note that all these charges are exclusive of GST and other taxes applicable.
+Note that all these bank cheque bounce charges exclude GST and other applicable taxes.
 Also, these fees may vary at the discretion of the bank.

-Now that you know cheque bounce penalty charges, avoid instances of cheque return.
-One way to manage such situations is to get a Instant Personal Loan if you have an insufficient balance.
+Now that you know how high the bank cheque bounce penalty can go, avoid such instances for better financial health.
+One way to manage such situations is to get an Instant Personal Loan if you have an insufficient balance.

-Fibe offers personal loans up to ₹5 lakhs at attractive interest rates, with minimum paperwork and quick disbursal.
+With Fibe Instant Cash Loan, enjoy up to ₹5 lakhs financing for your umpteen requirements at attractive interest rates, minimum paperwork and quick disbursal.
 Moreover, we have easy-to-meet eligibility criteria that make the borrowing process easy.
-Download our Personal Loan App or visit our website to apply now!
+To apply, create an account on our website or download our Personal Loan App!

 How much does the bank charge for bounced cheques?

-• It depends on the bank whether it’s an inward or outward deposit
+These charges vary from one bank to another.
+Moreover, it depends on whether it’s an inward or outward deposit.

 What is the new rule for cheque bounce?

-• All individuals must maintain sufficient balance for the cheque to avoid a penalty
+• All individuals must maintain sufficient balance for the cheque to clear to avoid a penalty

-• The National Automated Clearing House (NACH) will be operational 24X7
+• The National Automated Clearing House (NACH) will remain operational 24X7

 How can I avoid paying a cheque bounce charge?